wrh2/pyProcessor/code/PC/README.md

 ## Testbench

-Tests functionality described above over 2000 timesteps
+Tests functionality described above over 1000 timesteps

 ### Example usage

     python testbench.py

+### Testing

+The test directory contains testing documentation for the program counter along with vcd files from the testbench.